-The Networked Systems research group, led by Prof. Antonio Pietrabissa, aims at developing control methodologies in the context of networked systems.
+The Networked Systems research group, led by Proff.
+Alessandro Di Giorgio and Antonio Pietrabissa, aims at developing control methodologies in the context of networked systems.

 The Networked Systems group members cooperate with researchers from national and international academia and industries.
-Among other collaborations, currently the group’s members are working with ETRI (Electronics and Telecommunications Research Institute), which is the most important research institute in South Korea, CEA (Commissariat à l'énergie atomique et aux énergies alternatives), which is the French research organisation in the areas of energy, security, information technologies and health technologies, the Faculty of Control Systems and Robotics, St. Petersburg, Russia, the Université libre de Bruxelles (ULB), Belgium, the University of Coimbra, Portugal, Tunghai University, Taiwan.
+The members of the group are still cooperating with Alberto Isidori (Hemeritus), founder member of the group.
+Among other collaborations, currently the group’s members are working with ETRI (Electronics and Telecommunications Research Institute), which is the most important research institute in South Korea, CEA (Commissariat à l'énergie atomique et aux énergies alternatives), which is the French research organisation in the areas of energy, security, information technologies and health technologies, the Université libre de Bruxelles (ULB), Belgium, the University of Coimbra, Portugal, Tunghai University, Taiwan.
 See the list of the group's external members and of the group's publications for further information.

 Currently, the main research topics of the group are the ones listed below.